Relewise/relewise-ui-components/packages/web-components/README.md

     The id path of the category id.

-    The path should be formattet as ids sepparated with a forward slash ("/").
+    The path should be formatted as ids sepparated by a forward slash ("/").

     E.g.: "parent-category-1/child-category-2/child-category-4"